 Joseph parrish

-Last season, Joseph made his European opera debut with the Salzburg Festival as Potapitsch in Prokofiev's The Gambler and his European solo recital debut at the Usedomer Festival.
-He also debuted on the main stage with Cincinnati Opera, singing Masetto in Mozart's Don Giovanni, and joined Parlando NYC for a semi-staged production of Rimsky-Korsakov's Mozart e Salieri, as Salieri.
+Joseph made his European opera debut with the Salzburg Festival as Potapitsch in Prokofiev’s The Gambler and his European solo recital debut at the Usedomer Musikfestival.
+Additional operatic appearances include Masetto in Mozart’s Don Giovanni with Cincinnati Opera and Salieri in Rimsky-Korsakov’s Mozart et Salieri with Parlando NYC.

 Personal